loganmarchione/loganmarchione.com/content/posts/2021/06/index.md

 ## Motherboard flex

-There is a little bit of motherboard flex from the CPU cooler because this cooler does not have a backplate.
+There is a little bit of motherboard flex from the cooler because this cooler does not have a backplate.
 Not sure if that will be a problem, I guess we'll see.

 {{< img src="20210622_004.jpg" alt="build pics" >}}